NushaniJayawardena/Nushani_Assessment-2/README.md

 Steps:
 Navigate to the homepage.
 Click the "Advanced search" link.
-Confirm the current URL contains the path /search/advanced, indicating correct navigation.
+Confirm the current URL indicates correct navigation.

 3. Verify login dropdown visibility when clicking on the Login/Register label
 Purpose: Confirms that clicking the Login/Register button opens a dropdown menu.